mikittt/easy-to-understand-REG/pyutils/refer2/README.md

 **※ GTA V images are allowed for use in non-commercial and research uses**

 ## How to use
-The "refer.py" is able to load all 4 datasets with different kinds of data split by UNC, Google and UC Berkeley.
+The "refer.py" is able to load all 4 datasets with different kinds of data split.
 ```bash
 # locate your own data_root, image_root, and choose the dataset_splitBy you want to use
 refer = REFER(data_root, image_root, dataset='refcoco',  splitBy='unc')